Freedom’s Run for Kids-11 AM

 and finish in front of Shepherd University Stadium.
 Strollers welcome.

-In 2010 we had 400 children running happily through our historic downtown….what a beautiful site.
+Last year we had 400 children running happily through our historic downtown….what a beautiful site.

 Kids online reg is closed.
 Please come to the Wellness Center Friday 12-8 or Midway Field Shepherd University 9-11 Saturday to sign up.